tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/3/LessonPlan.md

 * Now we have enough metrics to have a conclusion about these two models' performance.

 * After reviewing the results, we can conclude that the RNN LSTM model has a better performance to score sentiment.
 The RNN model has a higher accuracy and `F1` score values.
-Also, its ROC Curve plot has a better shape whose area under the curve (AUC) is very close to `1`.
+Also, its ROC curve plot has a better shape whose area under the curve (AUC) is very close to `1`.

 * Comparing models is a crucial part of making a decision using machine learning algorithms, since you may want to be sure to deploy the best model for your data and the context of your business scenario.

-* You can use the techniques you employ in this activity to compare any binary classification algorithms, such as models to score the decision of buy or sell in a trading algorithm, or the decision to increase or decrease the selling price of a house in real estate.
+* You can use the techniques employed in this activity to compare any binary classification algorithms, such as models to score the decision of buy or sell in a trading algorithm, or the decision to increase or decrease the selling price of a house in real estate.

 Answer any questions before moving on.